HaoyangGuo/ecommerce-REST-API/README.md

 # flask-api-project-
-My first attempt of building a function flask api
+My first attempt of building a functional flask api